iamgbsmith/til/spring/custom-http-response-headers.md

 __Category: Spring__

-Custom HTTP response headers can be added using a custom servlet filter in the filter chain.
+Custom HTTP response headers can be added using a custom servlet filter.

 ```java
 public class CustomHeaderFilter extends GenericFilterBean {